CHAPTER ONE

 “Wait, Lucia saw the guy, too?”
 His mom had a houseful of folks over last night, but he was surprised to hear Lucia was one of them.

-“Yeah, she and Reina are really tight, so she was there with her daughter, Lillian.”
+“Yeah, she and Reina are really tight, so she was there with her daughter, Isabella.”
 Computer keys clicked in the background.

 “Hell, I was there, too,” Mark said.
 “A bunch of us were hangin’ out in the backyard, and we heard Vi screaming.
 By the time we got to the front of the house, Lucia had already pulled your sister aside and had her arms wrapped around her.
 And your mom, she’d already chased the guy off with that old baseball bat she keeps in the coat closet by the front door.”

-“I can’t believe she did that.”
+“I can’t believe Mom did that.”
 He shook his head.
 “What was she thinking?”

 Yeah, he knew, and just thinking about what could have happened to Violetta or his mom made Eddie want to jam his fist through a wall.

-“Anyway, I put your mom and Lucia in separate rooms and had them go through some photo arrays.
+“Anyway, I had your mom and Lucia come into the station, put them in separate rooms, and had them go through some photo arrays.
 They both picked out the same photo of a Hispanic guy with a very distinctive mohawk.
 His name is—”

 “Tamarin Rios.”
 Eddie couldn’t believe that piece of shit was involved.

-“He used to run with Alejandro Munoz, Jr., but AJ is dead.”
-AJ was a spoiled coke-head who loved terrorizing women.
+“He used to run with Alejandro Muñoz Jr., but AJ is dead.”
+AJ was a spoiled cokehead who loved terrorizing women.
 “Rios was one of the guys who grabbed my boss’s wife a while back.
-He's a moron and too stupid to work independently.
+He’s kind of a dipshit and doesn’t have what it takes to freelance.
 My guess is, since AJ and his dad, Alejandro Sr., are both out of the picture, he must be working for the brother, Rodrigo.”

-During his time with the National Security Agency, NSA, Eddie had gone deep deep undercover within the Muñoz cartel for just over three years.
+During his time with the National Security Agency, Eddie had gone deep, deep undercover within the Muñoz cartel for just over three years.
 Long enough to work his way into AJ’s inner circle.

 And now it was starting to look like his past might’ve opened the door for that same evil to slip in and violate the sanctity of his family’s safe haven.

 “Are you telling me the Muñoz cartel is operating in San Salsillo?”
-Mark did not sound happy about that idea, and rightfully so.
+Mark leaned forward and did not sound happy about that idea, and rightfully so.

 She really was brilliant, and at the age of only twenty-five, she’d invented some of the cool electronics the team used in the field.
 She was also hopelessly in love and living with Boone Langston, a real-life cowboy and another one of his teammates.